Legal Resources Frequently Asked Questions

 When is a licensee required to provide the Understanding Whom Real Estate Agents Represent form?

-When only one party is represented, the real estate licensee must provide the Understanding Whom Real Estate Agents Represent form to the non-represented party not later than the first scheduled face-to-face contact with the non-represented party.
+When only one party is represented, the real estate licensee must provide the Understanding Whom Real Estate Agents Represent form to the unrepresented party no later than the first scheduled face-to-face contact with the unrepresented party.

-If the non-represented party refuses to sign the form, the licensee may self-certify that the licensee made the required disclosure.
+If the unrepresented party refuses to sign the form, the licensee may self-certify that the licensee made the required disclosure.

 See Brokers Act §17–530(a)(3), (c), (d), (e).